rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 # Introduction

-The Automatic Certificate Management Environment (ACME) {{RFC8555}} only defines challenges for validating control of DNS host name identifiers which limits its use to being used for issuing certificates for DNS identifiers.
+The Automatic Certificate Management Environment (ACME) {{RFC8555}} only defines challenges for validating control of DNS host name identifiers, which limits its use to being used for issuing certificates for DNS identifiers.
 In order to allow validation of IPv4 and IPv6 identifiers for inclusion in X.509 certificates this document specifies how challenges defined in the original ACME specification and the TLS-ALPN extension specification {{I-D.ietf-acme-tls-alpn}} can be used to validate IP identifiers.

 # Terminology

-In this document, the key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" are to be interpreted as described in BCP 14, {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # IP Identifier

-{{RFC8555}} only defines the identifier type "dns" which is used to refer to fully qualified domain names.
+{{RFC8555}} only defines the identifier type "dns", which is used to refer to fully qualified domain names.
 If a ACME server wishes to request proof that a user controls a IPv4 or IPv6 address it MUST create an authorization with the identifier type "ip".
 The value field of the identifier MUST contain the textual form of the address as defined in {{RFC1123}} Section 2.1 for IPv4 and in {{RFC5952}} Section 4 for IPv6.

 An identifier for the IPv6 address 2001:db8::1 would be formatted like so: